Traversal2021/Gunnerus/README.md

+<a name="readme-top"></a>
 <!-- ABOUT THE PROJECT -->
-## About The Project
+## ✨ About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is the digital twin of Gunnerus vessel.
 Currently, the website is mainly built for the digital representation of cranes, engines and ship motion.
-According to functionality, the page are designed to show real-time and historical data as well as to demonstrate manual control with the keyboard.
+According to functionality, the page are designed to show real-time and historical data as well as to demonstrate manual control with the control panel.

-## Page overview
+## ✨ Page overview

 [![real_time_screen_shot][product-screenshot]]
 When this page is enabled, the sensor data will be collected from MQTT broker and visualize them with the help of the 3D model map on the left side.
 A more mathematical representation will be shown on the right side.